King's University College, University of Western Ontario: King's Cultural Festival

 King's Cultural Festival is an annual event first held in 2003.
 The festival is the largest annual multicultural event on campus attended by close to 300 people from across Western and the city of London.
 Performances showcasing various cultural traditions may include: dance, singing, poetry, acrobatics, story-telling, country presentations and more.

 University Parish

 On 25 November 2005, Ronald P. Fabbro, Bishop of London, decreed that Christ the King University Parish be established to serve the Catholic faithful connected to the University of Western Ontario.

-Christ the King University Parish, formerly Holy Spirit Parish, offers Roman Catholic services daily in the chapel at Monsignor Wemple Building, and on Sundays at Elizabeth A. "Bessie" Labatt Hall.
+Christ the King University Parish, formerly Holy Spirit Parish, offers Catholic services daily in the chapel at Monsignor Wemple Building, and on Sundays at Elizabeth A. "Bessie" Labatt Hall.
 These services are intended for and tailored to university students, but are open to the public.

 The King's University College Chamber Choir was established in September 2010, and consists of auditioned choral singers from the King's University College, Western University and London communities.